-- The Third-Party has submitted a Surface Water Quality Management Plan or Groundwater Quality Management Plan for that waste parameter in accordance with Section VIII.I of this Order, and such plan is pending action by the Executive Officer or Board; or - 2.
-The Executive Officer or Board has approved the applicable Surface Water Quality Management Plan or Groundwater Quality Management Plan for that waste parameter, and - a) The Member is implementing or has a documented schedule to implement improved management practices consistent with the approved plan to achieve compliance with III.A or III.B, as applicable, and - b) The Member is in compliance with Section XII.
+- 2. The Executive Officer or Board has approved the applicable Groundwater Quality Management Plan for that waste parameter, and - a) The Member is implementing or has a documented schedule to implement improved management practices consistent with the approved plan to achieve compliance with section III.A, and - b) The Member is in compliance with section XII.
 Time Schedule for Compliance of this Order.